 After adding, removing, or replacing options, the configuration settings must be updated.
-This reconfiguration is performed automatically by the computer or manually by you.
-When the computer automatically configures an option, it uses system programs.
-However, you must save the new settings.
-If the system programs do not update the settings, you can use the Configuration/Setup Utility Program program to reconfigure the appropriate settings.
+In most cases, this configuration is performed automatically using system programs.
+If the settings are not updated automatically, you can use the Configuration/Setup Utility Program program to reconfigure the appropriate settings.
+In either case, you must save the settings before exiting the Configuration/Setup Utility Program program.

 For example, when you start your computer after adding most internal hard disk drives, the settings might be updated.
 If the settings are not updated, use the Configuration/Setup Utility Program to make and save those changes.
 However, if a resource conflict arises after an ISA legacy adapter is installed or removed, you must manually update the computer configuration and save the information.
-For instructions, see "ISA Legacy Resources" on page 39.
+For instructions, see "ISA Legacy Resources" on page 37.

-Note: For more information on error messages from resource conflicts, see Chapter 8, "Troubleshooting" on page 85.
+Note: For more information on error messages from resource conflicts, see Chapter 8, "Troubleshooting" on page 83.